 - Click "Request Office"

-- Enter the prior officeholder's name and provide an explanation in the Comments box
+- Enter the prior officeholder's name and provide an explanation in the comments box (if you don't know the prior officeholder, leave this field blank)

 - Click "Send" to send your request to DOR

-- The submitted request will be listed under "Pending office requests" until DOR's review is complete
+- The submitted request will appear under "Pending office requests" until DOR's review is complete

 -